DrPaulBrewer/single-market-robot-simulator/README.md

 A stand alone nodejs app or module for creating robot trading simulations in a single market with configurable supply and demand.

-By default uses my implementation of Gode and Sunder's Zero Intelligence Robots, but you can also write your own robots.
+By default uses my implementation of Gode and Sunder's Zero Intelligence Robots, but you can use other robot types or also write and register your own robots.

+##Programmer's Documentation on ESDoc

+The [ESDoc site for single-market-robot-simulator](https://doc.esdoc.org/github.com/DrPaulBrewer/single-market-robot-simulator/) contains documentation prepared from source code of this module.

 ##Installation